FireDiscordBot/docs/important/your-data-package.md

 ## User Folder

-The user folder has data about you as a user, e.g. user config, premium data etc.
+The user folder has data about you as a user, e.g. user config, plus data etc.

 ### config.json